Posted on 150 Comments

 Harden Furniture History

-Harden Furniture stayed a family company until its last few years and witnessed five generations of owners with the Harden name.
-Harden Furniture History
+Harden Furniture stayed a family company until its last few years and witnessed five generations of owners with the Harden name. harden furniture history

 The Harden family settled in Northern New York State (North of Syracuse, near the Canadian border) in the 1840’s.
 At that time, Charles S. Harden Sr., had returned home to the New York area after his adventurous spirit took him out west to search for gold.